 “I can accept failure, everyone fails at something.
 But I can’t accept not trying.” – Michael Jordan

 The point here isn’t to create a masterpiece but to unleash your creative energy.
-Your creations don’t have to be works of amazing art, and in fact they probably shouldn’t be all that spectacular, especially if you’re pushing yourself to try something new, experiment, and be bold.
-Be confident with whatever you create, knowing that you’re on a journey to feed your creativity.
+Your creations don’t have to be works of amazing art, and in fact, they probably shouldn’t be all that spectacular, especially if you’re pushing yourself to try something new, experiment, and be bold.
+Be confident with whatever you create, knowing you’re on a journey to feed your creativity.

-Our Favorite Art Journal Tools
+Favorite Art Journal Tools

-Amazon links to favorite product included below.
+Amazon links to favorite products are included below.

-More Details and PDF
+More Details

 For more details on how the TinkerSketch Art Challenge works, click here to read for a full list of recommended resources and ideas on how to get started with this challenge.

-8 Comments
+9 Comments

 1. These art challenge lists are WONDERFUL!!!!
 Thank you!
 I am going to use them with my altered book class!!
 Thanks for being inspiring!!